agentrickard/domain/domain_nav/README.txt

   - Assign the menu item to Primary or Secondary links, as desired.
   - Save the changes.
   - Disable the top-level 'Domain' menu item, but leave the others intact.

-Following these steps will display all active subdomains in your Primary or Secondary links menu.
+  - Sort the menu items so that the active links are at the top level of the menu.

+This final step is new in Drupal 6.

 NOTE: If you wish to disable the menu entirely, but keep the block functions for this module, you may edit the following line at the top of the module:

   define('DOMAIN_NAV_MENU', TRUE);

 If you set this value to FALSE before you install the module, the menu items will not be created.
 If you have already installed the module, you may also set this value to FALSE and then navigate to 'admin/build/menu'.
 Note that updated module releases will always reset this value to TRUE.

 ----